bstaber/Trilinos/README.md

 ### Description

-* Handles **linear and quadratic interpolations** (tetras, hexas, triangles, quads) and various Gauss quadratures
+* Handles **linear and quadratic interpolations** (tetras, hexas, triangles, quads) and various Gauss quadratures.
 * Handles essential and natural boundary conditions, deformation dependent natural conditions, with or without forcing terms.
-* Most of the problems (arteries, asme, cee530, nrl) are **stochastic boundary value problems** where the elasticity tensor or strain energy function are **modeled as random fields**
+* Most of the problems (arteries, asme, cee530, nrl) are **stochastic boundary value problems** where the elasticity tensor or strain energy function are **modeled as random fields**.
-* Deterministic problems are also considered in some subfolders
+* Deterministic problems are also considered in some subfolders.
 * The c++ classes defining the boundary value problems (i.e., **linearizedElasticity**, **compressibleHyperelasticity** and **nearlyIncompressibleHyperelasticity**) are pure virtual classes, **independent of the constitutive equations** (random or deterministic elasticity tensor, random or deterministic strain energy function), boundary conditions, etc.
 	* __linearizedElasticity__: see folders asme, cee530
 		* used in asmeSBVP, ceeSBVP, linearPatchTest and manufactured